-Got a “dead” AA alkaline battery out of my scrap collection, connected it to the circuit, and watched it power up (2) white LEDs.
+I took a “dead” AA alkaline battery out of my scrap battery collection, connected it to the circuit, and watched it power up (2) white LEDs.
 This circuit uses common parts and was basically free to make since I used salvaged parts from scrap.
 This little circuit gave me a feeling of euphoria when I saw it working.
 It’s like magic!

 VIDEO: Joule Thief from Scrap Parts